ramzanshahid2022skipq/coursera-Web/index.md

-## Welcome to GitHub Pages
+## Welcome to Web Development

+Here we will learn about HTML, CSS and JS to build a professional websites.

 You can use the [editor on GitHub](https://github.com/ramzanshahid2022skipq/coursera-web/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown